Tuppy Glossop: Life and character

 Hildebrand "Tuppy" Glossop is the nephew of Sir Roderick Glossop and the cousin of Honoria Glossop.
 He has light hair, a Cheshire-cat grin, keen and piercing eyes, a high, squeaky voice, and somewhat resembles a bulldog in build and appearance.
 An Old Austinian and Drones Club member, Tuppy is a boyhood friend of Bertie Wooster, with whom he went to Oxford.
 In Right Ho, Jeeves, Bertie is surprised to learn that Tuppy is Scottish.
 Tuppy regularly plays tennis in the summer and football in the winter.

+How Tuppy and Bertie became friends is unclear.
+In Jeeves and the Yule-tide Spirit, Bertie claims that he 'unfortunately' met Tuppy through Sir Roderick Glossop However, in Right ho, Jeeves Bertie claims to have gone to school with Tuppy.
+(When slandering Tuppy in Right ho, Jeeves, Bertie claims to have gone to school with Tuppy before Eton, but later claims they were at Oxford together.)
+This is strange, because in The Inimitable Jeeves, Sir Roderick and his family are entirely new to Bertie, except Honoria Glossop.

 The origin of Tuppy's nickname is never explained, though it is not an uncommon nickname, generally being derived from "tuppence" (meaning "two pence").

 Tuppy once played a practical joke on Bertie by tricking him into falling into the Drones Club swimming pool, an incident which Bertie references frequently.
 This occurred sometime before "Jeeves and the Yule-tide Spirit", in which Bertie describes the incident to Jeeves:

 "One night after dinner at the Drones he betted me I wouldn't swing myself across the swimming-bath by the ropes and rings.
 I took him on and was buzzing along in great style until I came to the last ring.
 And then I found that this fiend in human shape had looped it back against the rail, thus leaving me hanging in the void with no means of getting ashore to my home and loved ones.
 There was nothing for it but to drop in the water."